Luiscri/mergeCSV/README.md

 ## Usage

-mergeCSV has just one file, composed by a single method which you will need to run.
+mergeCSV has just one file composed by a single method which you will need to run.
 In order to use it, you will have to import it first to your project.

 ```
 import mergeCSV as mgcsv